DexwoxBusiness/aelus-aether/libs/code_graph_rag/README.md

    - **Fix:** AAET-84 will replace with PostgreSQL

 2. ~~**No Tenant Isolation**~~ - ✅ **FIXED in AAET-83**
-   - tenant_id and repo_id now required in all schemas
+   - tenant_id and repo_id now required in GraphUpdater
-   - ParsedNode, ParsedEdge, ParsedFile all support multi-tenancy
+   - Validation rejects operations without tenant context

 3. **Synchronous Operations** - All operations are blocking
    - **Fix:** AAET-85 will convert to async